 Through this lawsuit, advocates seek to enjoin the Protocols and begin the restoration of asylum law.

 UPDATE: On January 20, 2021, the Biden administration announced it would stop placing new individuals under the Protocols.
 On February 19, 2021, the administration began to process certain individuals who had been subject to the Protocols into the United States.
+On June 1, 2021, Defendant Secretary Mayorkas announced the termination of the Protocols.
 Our lawsuit continues to advocate for the rights of individuals and organizations impacted by the Protocols, including asylum seekers who are excluded from or unable to access the government’s initial processing efforts.